achrafsouk/l7am-testing/README.md

 ~/go/bin/ddosify -n 1200000 -d 1200 -h "User-Agent: DemoAttack" -t https://YOUR_PORTECTED_RESOURCE.COM/PATH -l waved
 ```

-Verify how the attack is mitigated using WAF metrics.
+Verify how the attack is mitigated using WAF metrics, and in the Shield Advance console.